Filippostsak/schoolapp-spring-mvc/README.md

-# School App (Spring Boot MVC)
+## School App (Spring Boot MVC)

-## Description
+# Description
-This project is a School Management Application developed using Spring Boot MVC framework.
+This project is a School Management Application developed using the Spring Boot MVC framework.
 It provides functionalities for managing students, teachers, courses, and other aspects related to school administration.

-## Prerequisites
-- Java Development Kit (JDK) version 17 or higher
-- Maven
-- MySQL database

-## Installation
-1. Clone the repository: `git clone https://github.com/your_username/school-app-springboot-mvc.git`
-2. Navigate to the project directory: `cd school-app-springboot-mvc`
-3. Build the project: `mvn clean install`
-4. Run the application: `mvn spring-boot:run`

-## Technologies Used
-- Spring Boot
-- Spring MVC
-- Spring Data JPA
-- Thymeleaf
-- MySQL
-- Spring Security
-- TestNG
-- Mockito

-## Dependencies
-The project's dependencies are managed using Maven.
-Here are the main dependencies listed in the `pom.xml` file:
-- `spring-boot-starter-data-jpa`
-- `spring-boot-starter-thymeleaf`
-- `spring-boot-starter-validation`
-- `spring-boot-devtools`
-- `mysql-connector-java`
-- `lombok`
-- `spring-boot-starter-test`
-- `spring-boot-starter-web`
-- `spring-boot-starter-security`
-- `spring-security-test`
-- `thymeleaf-extras-springsecurity6`
-- `testng`
-- `mockito-core`

-## License
-This project is licensed under the [MIT License](LICENSE).
+The application includes authentication and authorization features, a responsive user interface using Thymeleaf, and is integrated with a MySQL database.

+# Prerequisites
+Java Development Kit (JDK) version 17 or higher
+Maven
+MySQL database

+# Installation
+Clone the repository by using the appropriate git command.
+Navigate to the project directory.
+Configure the database by creating a MySQL database named school_app and updating the application.properties file with your database credentials.
+Build the project using Maven.
+Run the application using the Maven Spring Boot plugin.

+# Technologies Used
+Spring Boot
+Spring MVC
+Spring Data JPA
+Thymeleaf
+MySQL
+Spring Security
+TestNG
+Mockito

+# Project Structure

+# Schema
+The database schema includes tables for managing students, teachers, users, classrooms, and courses.
+The schema is defined using JPA entities.

+# Service Layer
+The service layer contains business logic and interacts with repositories to fetch and persist data.
+Key services include:

+AdminService
+TeacherService
+StudentService
+UserService
+# Data Transfer Objects (DTOs)

+DTOs are used to transfer data between the client and server.
+Key DTOs include:

+RegisterAdminDTO
+RegisterTeacherDTO
+RegisterStudentDTO

+# Controllers
+Controllers handle HTTP requests and responses.
+Key controllers include:

+AdminsController
+TeachersController
+StudentsController
+UsersController

+# Repositories
+Repositories interact with the database to perform CRUD operations.
+Key repositories include:

+AdminRepository
+TeacherRepository
+StudentRepository
+UserRepository

+# Mappers
+Mappers convert between DTOs and entities.
+The Mapper class includes methods like:

+extractAdminFromRegisterAdminDTO
+extractTeacherFromRegisterTeacherDTO
+extractStudentFromRegisterStudentDTO
+extractUserFromRegisterAdminDTO

+# Enums
+Enums are used for predefined constants, such as roles within the application.

+# Authentication
+Spring Security is used to handle authentication and authorization.
+Security configurations are defined in the SecurityConfig class.

+# Thymeleaf Templates
+Thymeleaf is used for server-side rendering of HTML pages.
+Templates are located in the templates directory.

+# Static Resources
+JavaScript and CSS files are located in the static directory.

+# Logging
+Logging is configured using the logback.xml file.

+# Testing
+The service layer is tested using TestNG and Mockito.
+Key test classes include:

+AdminServiceImplTest
+TeacherServiceImplTest
+StudentServiceImplTest
+UserServiceImplTest
+License

+# This project is licensed under the MIT License.